 They are therefore off-setting more grid electricity but they are also exporting more power.
 The exported power has a lower value at the regulated Feed in Tariff Rate of 9.3 c/kWh which is less than the tariff rate when offsetting power at 27.949c/kWh on Tariff 20.

 For example, a southeast Queensland nursery was recommended a 10kW Solar PV system.
 They installed a 13.2kW solar PV system with a 10kW inverter.

-The audit estimated a reduction in grid electricity of over 14,000 kWh per year and achieved a measured saving of over 16,000 kWh in the first year which is 16% more than estimated.
+The audit estimated a reduction in grid electricity of over 14,000 kWh per year and after installing the system, the farm achieved a measured saving of over 16,000 kWh in the first year which is 16% more than estimated.
 The Audit estimated cost savings of nearly $3,400 per year and it was calculated that the farm saved over $1,850 which is a saving, though 45% less than estimated.

 The M&V report identified a couple of causes for this.
-Firstly, the larger PV system as well as a higher solar irradiation than the baseline year (less cloudy days).
-Secondly, whilst the system offset more grid power, it also exported more so the greater proportion of power export from the larger system, combined with a reduced solar Feed In Tariff in the reassessment year contributed to a reduced energy savings.
+Firstly, the larger PV system as well as a higher solar irradiation than the baseline year (less cloudy days) increased the output.
+Secondly, whilst the system offset more grid power, it also exported more so the greater proportion of power export from the larger system, combined with a reduced solar Feed In Tariff in the reassessment year (2020/2021) contributed to a reduced cost saving.

 The M&V report recommended adjusting operations where possible to utilise more solar power on site to increase the value of that Solar PV power.